mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 - No dependency on cloud-only MFA services for safety-critical access

 This prevents credential replay, phishing-based escalation, and trust abuse.

+Where technical or safety constraints prevent implementation of hardware-backed MFA, compensating controls and explicit risk acceptance are required.

 ---